PromptAI/promptdialog/docs/tutorial/flow_agent/index.md

 ---

 ## Create a Flow Agent
 Click `Add Agent` in the left navigation pane to add a new Flow Agent.
-Enter the flow name and description in the pop-up dialog box.
+Enter the agent name and description in the pop-up dialog box.

 ![create_agent.png](create_agent.png)